DAMEDIC/fhir-toolbox-go/README.md

 ## Features

-- FHIR® model types with JSON and XML (un)marshalling
+- FHIR® model types with JSON and XML (un)marshaling
     - R4, R4B & R5

       use build tags `r4`, `r4b` or `r5` for conditional compilation if you only need runtime support for specific